 All families will be signposted to a copy of the school's wellbeing and positive mental health policy prior to admission to the school on their respective websites.
-This helps pupils and students and their families to know how we work together to create a safe and positive living and learning environment according to the NAS Quality of Life framework.
+This helps pupils and students and their families to know how we work together to create a safe and positive living and learning environment.

-We would always endeavour to work collaboratively with parents/carers, and be sensitive in our approach.
+We would always endeavour to work collaboratively with parents/carers and be sensitive in our approach.

-It can be upsetting for parents/carers to learn of their child's/young person's issues and many may respond with anger, fear or upset during the first conversation.
+It can be upsetting for parents/carers to learn of their child's/young person's issues, and many may respond with anger, fear or upset during the first conversation.
 We should be accepting of this and give the parent/carer time to reflect.